What is the Best Grade of Beef: USDA Grades Explained

-Understanding the different grades of beef is important for understanding the best grade of beef for your meal.
-The USDA grades are determined using a number of factors including marbling, age of the animal, and color, texture and firmness of the muscle.
+Understanding the different grades of beef is key to understanding the best grade of beef for a foolproof meat recipe.
+The USDA grades are determined using a number of factors, including marbling, age of the animal, and color, texture, and firmness of the muscle.

-The quality grades are important for having a consistent rating system that can be transferred from producer to grocery store to consumer.
-They are also important for consumers.
+The quality grades are important for finding easy beef recipes for every cut.
 Home cooks can evaluate price and grade to determine what will be best for their recipe.

 Table of Contents